Skip to content

 Overall Safety Profile

-Dihexa has very limited safety data.
-The compound emerged from academic research at Washington State University and has not undergone formal clinical trials in humans.
-Most safety information comes from animal toxicology studies and anecdotal reports.
-Its extreme potency warrants particular caution.
+Dihexa has very limited safety data in humans.
+The compound emerged from academic research at Washington State University (Harding and Wright labs) and has not undergone formal clinical trials.
+No Phase 1 dose-finding, pharmacokinetics, or safety studies have been published in human subjects.
+All safety information derives from:

 Reported Side Effects